pangeo-data/awesome-open-climate-science/awesome.md

 ## Accept other people's opinion

 If you're an owner of the list, respect other people's opinion.
-If there are plenty of users not agreeing to your decision, give it a second thought.
+If there are plenty of users not agreeing to your decision, give it a second thought.It is better to think about others.